mediweb/dotfiles/README.md

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

-`dot` is a simple script that installs some dependencies, sets sane OS X defaults, and so on.
-Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
-You can find this script in `bin/`.
+`install` is a simple script that installs some dependencies, sets sane OS X defaults, and so on.
+Tweak this script, and occasionally run `install` from time to time to keep your environment fresh and up-to-date.
+You can find this script in `scripts/`.

 ## topical